PPC advertising has become a popular way for businesses to increase website traffic.

-These are some of the advantages of PPC…
+These are some of the advantages of PPC advertising…

 You choose who is going to see your adverts, based on demographics such as location, language, device etc. You’re able to refine your audience so that only the people who need/want to see your adverts will do so.

 It gives you the best opportunity to see what is working and what you need to change.
 All the data is produced for you on Google Ads and is simple to navigate through.

-You are in control and can change whatever you want to.
-If you notice that most of your clicks come around 6-7 o’clock in the evening and there’s almost nothing during the early hours of the morning then you can tell Google to be more aggressive with your ad spend.
+Say you notice that most of your clicks come around 6-7 o’clock in the evening and there’s almost nothing during the early hours of the morning.
+You can tell Google to be more aggressive with your ad spend.

 Unlike organic traffic (SEO), where it can take months to see results, with PPC you will see its impact almost immediately.
 Your adverts can begin showing from the moment you have set up your campaign and people can begin clicking through to your site immediately.